 States that have limited state income tax:

-- Tennessee (6% on income from interest and dividends)
+- Tennessee (6 percent on income from interest and dividends)

-- New Hampshire (5% on income from interest and dividends)
+- New Hampshire (5 percent on income from interest and dividends)

 In my research, I found TurboTax to be the unequivocal pinnacle of free tax software.
 Its intuitive design, audit detection, and step-by-step instructions are simply unmatched in the industry.
 It also allows you to easily upgrade beyond its free software if need be.